 Auburn is a somewhat small city located in the state of Indiana.
 With a population of 12,979 people and three constituent neighborhoods, Auburn is the 65th largest community in Indiana.

 Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Auburn is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Auburn who work in office and administrative support (11.01%), sales jobs (9.91%), and teaching (8.97%).
+Overall, Auburn is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Auburn who work in office and administrative support (10.25%), sales jobs (9.91%), and food service (7.53%).

 Being a small city, Auburn does not have a public transit system used by locals to get to and from work.

 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Asian.
-Important ancestries of people in Auburn include Irish, English, Scottish, and French .
+Important ancestries of people in Auburn include Irish, English, French , and Scottish.

 The most common language spoken in Auburn is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.